 One of the main pros of outsourcing is receiving expert support.
 Payroll is a complicated and recurring task that is continuously evolving.
-If companies are unable to stay on top of changes in legislation, they run the risk of not being compliant, which can have severe legal and financial consequences.
+If companies are unable to stay on top of legislation changes, they run the risk of not being compliant, which can have severe legal and financial consequences.

 Therefore, it is vital that the person administering payroll knows what they are doing and is aware of any changes.

 Another advantage of outsourcing payroll is the time saved.
-Payroll administration is often an extraordinarily manual and laborious process that can take up a great deal of time.
+Payroll administration is often a very manual process that can take up a great deal of time.

 Despite all these perks, there are several challenges associated with outsourcing.

-A lot of businesses choose to employ the services of their accountant or finance provider to deal with finance-related admin and often extend payroll responsibilities to them too.
+Many businesses choose to employ the services of their accountant or finance provider to deal with finance-related admin.
+A significant number will often extend payroll responsibilities to them too.

 A further issue is the loss of control of important company data.
 For the majority of companies, payroll is their most considerable expense.
-Outsourcing can mean poor visibility, leaving companies uninformed about costs and month-on-month evolutions.
+Outsourcing can mean poor visibility and leave companies uninformed about costs and month-on-month evolutions.

-Things can quickly snowball, and for companies that rely heavily on budgetary controls the impact of inaccurate data can be severe.
+Things can quickly snowball, and for those that rely heavily on budgetary controls, the impact of inaccurate data can be severe.

 Keeping things in-house certainly has its advantages.